-Here's a breakdown of all five games, who each one is best for, and how to get started in under a minute.
+Here's a breakdown of all seven games, who each one is best for, and how to get started in under a minute.

-Quick Summary: All five games are free on Tricksy.
-Each uses virtual chips only — no real money, no purchases.
-You can jump into a bot game in seconds or create a private room and share a 4-letter code with friends.
+Quick Summary: All seven games are free on Tricksy.
+Each uses virtual points only — no real money, no purchases.
+You can jump into a bot game in seconds or wait for real players to join your table.

 Donkey is deceptively simple: play your cards before everyone else, or you're the Donkey.
 What makes it special is the "cut" mechanic — if you don't have the lead suit, you play any card and the player holding the highest lead-suit card must pick up everything.
 This creates a wonderful dynamic where high cards (Aces, Kings) become liabilities, not assets.